maxray/maxray.github.io/_posts/2019-04-05-back-to-basics-c.markdown

 If you are currently still using floats, and only dipping into the likes of Flex and Grid hopefully this will inspire you to take the plunge.
 There is loads of great tutorials and articles available:

-https://gridbyexample.com/learn/ - Rachel Andrews is at the heart of the development of grid in browsers.
+<a href="https://gridbyexample.com/learn/ https://gridbyexample.com/learn/">gridbyexample.com/learn/</a> - Rachel Andrews is at the heart of the development of grid in browsers.

-https://www.youtube.com/playlist?list=PLbSquHt1VCf0b43dfLKTrCriXdlZcmgoi - Jen Simmons is a designer advocate at Mozilla, their dev tools for Grid are a thing of beauty!
+<a href="https://www.youtube.com/playlist?list=PLbSquHt1VCf0b43dfLKTrCriXdlZcmgoi">https://www.youtube.com/playlist?list=PLbSquHt1VCf0b43dfLKTrCriXdlZcmgoi</a> - Jen Simmons is a designer advocate at Mozilla, their dev tools for Grid are a thing of beauty!

-Cssgrid.io - A free course by Wes Bos which covers the basics of grid really well.
+<a href="http://Cssgrid.io">Cssgrid.io</a> - A free course by Wes Bos which covers the basics of grid really well.

-https://cssgridgarden.com/ - a great game for learning grid.
+<a href="https://cssgridgarden.com/">https://cssgridgarden.com/</a> - a great game for learning grid.

-https://css-tricks.com/snippets/css/a-guide-to-flexbox/ - a go to resource for all things front end.
+<a href="https://css-tricks.com/snippets/css/a-guide-to-flexbox/">css-tricks.com/snippets/css/a-guide-to-flexbox/</a> - a go to resource for all things front end.